 Number of schools and after-school locations we serve

 Years we've been working to help children improve their literacy skills in the Winston-Salem/Forsyth County area

-Your donations will go to support READWS, home of the Winston-Salem Augustine Literacy Project ® and more.
+Your donations will go to support READWS, home of the Winston-Salem Augustine Literacy Project ®, READING PARTY and more.
 When you give, remember that the gift of literacy is something that can never be lost, stolen, or taken away.
 It is not disposable.
 Thank you for supporting READWS on our amazing journey.